femboyfin/dbdideas/misc.md

 ### Refined serum blight trail on all Haste effects

 The survivor Halloween event add-on [Refined Serum](<https://deadbydaylight.wiki.gg/wiki/Refined_Serum>) both applies Haste and "Creates a Blight trail behind the affected Survivor", this is a very distinct visual effect that clearly portrays to the killer and that survivor's teammates that they've used a Refined Serum and have the haste effect.
 Repurposing this visual effect would be a great way to convey to other players that a given player has Haste at the moment, and the strength of the effect could even be based upon the strength of the Haste, making it possible to identify Haste stacking.
-This allows players to make more informed decisions, for example, deciding not to chase a Hope user, identify NOED at the beginning of end-game, or confirming Boon: Dark Theory.
+This allows players to make more informed decisions, for example, deciding not to chase a Hope user, identify Hex: No One Escapes Death at the beginning of end-game, or confirming Boon: Dark Theory.

 ### Automatic dying state recovery ⏲️